ethandu7/cmpe283/Assignment3/README.md

 * Su Yuan(014557660)
   * Set up the enviornment.
   * Made changes to vmx.c file.
-  * participate in the testing.
+  * Participate in the testing.